Lfquezada/Klas-Classifier/README.md

 ## Usage

 ```
-from Helix import getBestFitModel
+from Klas import getBestFitModel
-from Helix import helixPredict
+from Klas import klasPredict
 ```

 ## Algorithms Used